-Are you using SQL-RD to schedule SQL reports?
-If so you are already pretty familiar with SQL-RD’s powerful schedule functions such as the Event Driven scheduler or the Data Driven Subscription scheduler.
+Are you using PBRS to schedule SQL reports?
+If so you are already pretty familiar with PBRS’s powerful schedule functions such as the Event Driven scheduler or the Data Driven Subscription scheduler.
 These functions are powerful tools that enable you to dynamically send a report to various users, perform various business process management tasks, and much more.
-However, there are a number of tools in the SQL-RD toolbox that can make the scheduling experience even better.
+However, there are a number of tools in the PBRS toolbox that can make the scheduling experience even better.

 Multiple SMTP Servers

 With this feature, you can have PBRS send emails from differing email accounts.
 For example, the HR Department wants all HR related reports to be delivered from HR@Acme.com, versus the Sales Department wants all reports to be delivered from their Sales@Acme.com account.
 With Multiple SMTP servers this is accomplished.
 This feature makes it much easier to serve reports for multiple departments without the emails coming from a cryptic email address.
 One can also use this feature, to send emails various individual accounts, making the experience a bit more personal for the recipient.